Introduction

 - Students may declare the major any time after completing FREN 2095.

-- Students are also encouraged to study abroad: courses from an institution other than Cornell University (such as EDUCO in Paris) may be counted toward the French major, provided that 50% of the content of these courses, again, deals directly with France or the Francophone world.
+- Students are also encouraged to study abroad: up to three courses from an institution other than Cornell University (such as EDUCO in Paris) may be counted toward the French major, provided that 50% of the content of these courses deals directly with France or the Francophone world.
 (Merely being taught in French is not, on its own, a sufficient criterion for a course taken abroad to count for the French major.)
-Remember that you cannot apply more than three courses taken abroad to the Major.

 - The minimum grade for a course to be applied to the French major is B-.